“GenAI almost gives you what you need—but often falls short.”

 I was on Team #1, and my team ended up winning the competition.
 The challenge started with this :

-So my team’s solution to make Gemini more collaborative.
-To introduce this idea to the user we were inspired by the classic concept “Learn by Doing”, Solitaire, and Barbie Dress up games.
-These games taught people how to use a mouse and to do basic tasks.
-So we took this core concept and thought an interactive experience like that, could teach users how to think with Gemini.
-Instead of a tutorial, we introduce a short, low-stakes game inside Workspace — designed to teach decision-making, tone-shaping, and creative collaboration in just a few minutes.
+So my team’s solution was to make Gemini a more collaborative colleague.
+To introduce this idea to the user we thought it would be easier to make a game where they could customize their Gem.
+We were inspired by the classic concept “Learn by Doing”, Solitaire, and Barbie Dress up games.
+These games taught people how to use a mouse and to do basic tasks, and it gave them the ability to customize.
+So we took this core concept and thought of creating an interactive game like experience that subconsciously teaches users how to use Gemini more effectively, while allowing Gemini to also understand their user at the same time.

 • Concept ideation